No recourse to public funds (NRPF): guidance

 EEA nationals are people with citizenship in the European Economic Area.
 The EEA includes EU countries and also Iceland, Liechtenstein and Norway.
 It allows them to be part of the EU’s single market.
 Switzerland is not an EU or EEA member but is part of the single market.
 This means Swiss nationals have the same rights to live and work in the UK as other EEA nationals.

 EEA nationals who were living in the UK prior to 11pm on 31 December 2020 are eligible to apply for Settled Status or Pre Settled Status.
 Some may not yet have made an application for settlement, but late applications can be permitted by the UK Government.
-The website gives further information and advice.
+Find out more about applying for settled status in Wales.

 Since 31 January 2021, the UK Government has operated a new Hong Kong British National Overseas (BNO) visa route, which enables some Hong Kong residents to come to the UK on the path to settlement, with the right to work or study.
 However, those arriving on this visa will initially have the NRPF condition applied to their status.
 A Hong Kong BNO visa holder will be able to apply to the Home Office to have the NRPF condition lifted if they can demonstrate that: